Cloud Nine (Kygo album): Singles

-The album's first single, "Firestone", featuring Australian singer Conrad Sewell, was released on 1 December 2014.
-The debut single was an international success, charting in over 14 countries and peaked at number one on the Norwegian Singles Chart.
+The album's first single, "Firestone" featuring Australian singer Conrad Sewell, was released on 1 December 2014.
+The debut single was an international success charting in over 14 countries and peaked at number one on the Norwegian Singles Chart.
 "Firestone" notably popularized the genre of tropical house in 2014.
 In late 2015, it was confirmed to be the lead single from the album.

-The second single, "Stole the Show", featuring Parson James, was released on 23 March 2015.
+The second single, "Stole the Show" featuring Parson James was released on 23 March 2015.
 It peaked at number one on Norwegian, French, and Swedish charts and reached the top 10 in more than 20 countries.

-"Nothing Left", featuring Will Heard was released as the third single on 31 July 2015.
+"Nothing Left" featuring Will Heard was released as the third single on 31 July 2015.
 The single charted on several international charts and peaked at number one on the Norwegian Singles Chart.

-"Stay", featuring Maty Noyes, was released as the fourth single on 4 December 2015.
+"Stay" featuring Maty Noyes was released as the fourth single on 4 December 2015.
 The single peaked at number two on the Norwegian Singles Chart.

-"Raging", featuring Kodaline, is the fifth single from the album on 1 April 2016, it was also released as the second promotional single from the album.
+"Raging" featuring Kodaline is the fifth single from the album.
+On 1 April 2016, it was also released as the second promotional single from the album.

-"Carry Me", featuring Julia Michaels, is the sixth single from the album on 12 August 2016.
+"Carry Me" featuring Julia Michaels is the sixth single from the album, released on 12 August 2016.

 Promotional singles

 After the delayed release of his album, Kygo announced that he would release three promotional singles leading to the release of the album.
-The first promotional single, "Fragile", was released on 18 March 2016.
+The first promotional single, "Fragile" was released on 18 March 2016.
 It is a collaboration with Labrinth.

-The third promotional single, "I'm in Love", featuring vocals from James Vincent McMorrow, was released on 22 April 2016.
+The third promotional single, "I'm in Love" featuring vocals from James Vincent McMorrow, was released on 22 April 2016.
 Its music video was released on 20 May 2016 and served as the follow-up to "Raging".